Michimalonco: Resistance against the Spanish

-On September 11, 1541, Michimalonco attacked the newly founded Spanish settlement of Santiago, Chile after seven caciques were taken hostage by Spaniards following an uprising.
-Michimalonco was said to lead 8,000 to 20,000 men.
+Michimalonco, as general leader (toqui) of the Mapuches, led an assault against the newly founded city of Santiago del Nuevo Extremo on September 11, 1541 that ended in the Destruction of Santiago.
+The number of combatants was about 5,000-10,000 on the part of the Mapuches and 55 soldiers, plus 5,000 auxiliary yanaconas, on the part of the Spanish.
 The defense of the outnumbered town was led by Inés de Suárez, a female conquistador, while commander Pedro de Valdivia was elsewhere.
-Much of the town was destroyed when Suárez decapitated one of the caciques herself and had the rest decapitated to surprise the natives.
+Almost all of the town was destroyed when Suárez decapitated one of the caciques herself and had the rest decapitated to surprise the natives.
 The natives were then driven off by the Spanish.